rkumania/MoneyStock-and-Personal-Spending-Time-Series-data-VAR-analysis/README.md

 # MoneyStock-and-Personal-Spending-Time-Series-data-VAR-analysis

-We would forecast into the future using VAR for 2 time series datastes which we believe have effects on eachother.
+Forecasted into the future using VAR for 2 time series datastes which we believe have effects on eachother.